-(Previously published in "Art Hardware" 1987, by Steven Saitzyk)
+(Previously published in "Art Hardware: the Definitive guide to Artists Materials" 1987, by Steven Saitzyk.

 Today, too, an artist's creativity is no longer immune from legal attack.
 One prominent contemporary artist was sued and forced to buy back a painting for one hundred thousand dollars because the center of the work had faded.
 Another artist was sued because his paintings were turning to dust.
 He, in tum, sued the manufacturer for inadequate product labeling, which ultimately resulted in the catastrophe.